jxofix/onedigitalpurpose/index.md

 </details>
 <br>
 <details><summary style="font-size: 18px; font-weight: bold">Who does control how your data is used?</summary>
 <p style="margin-left: 3vw">We control how your data is used.
-We are the company ŠKODA AUTO a.s., with its registered seat at tř.
+We are the company Škoda Auto a.s., with its registered seat at tř.
 Václava Klementa 869, Mladá Boleslav II, 293 01 Mladá Boleslav, Identification No.: 00177041, registered in the Commercial Register kept by the Municipal Court in Prague under Section B, File No. 332.</p>
 <p style="margin-left: 3vw">We are part of the Volkswagen Group.</p>
 </details>
 <br>